ct-js/ct-js/docs/tut-making-shooter.md

 if (this.x < 0) { // Have the ship crossed the left border?
     this.x = 0; // Go back to the left border
 }
-if (this.x > ct.width) { // Have the ship crossed the right border?
+if (this.x > ct.viewWidth) { // Have the ship crossed the right border?
-    this.x = ct.width; // Go back to the right border
+    this.x = ct.viewWidth; // Go back to the right border
 }

 this.move();
 ```

 First, we move the ship if arrow keys were pressed, then we check whether its X coordinate fell off the viewport.
-Here `0` means the left side of the room and `ct.width` means the horizontal size of the viewport, which forms the right side.
+Here `0` means the left side of the room and `ct.viewWidth` means the horizontal size of the viewport, which forms the right side.

 All the methods starting with `ct.keyboard` come from the enabled module.
 You can read its documentation on the "Catmods" tab, "Reference" section.